Nonprofit Technology Roadmap

 A team brings a long packet.
 The board debates tools.
 Someone asks for one more demo.
 The meeting ends without a decision.

-Two months later, the same project comes back with more urgency and less clarity.
+Two months later, the same technology roadmap project comes back with more urgency and less clarity.

-A board-ready roadmap should help a group answer five things quickly:
+A board-ready nonprofit board packet should help a group answer five things quickly:

 • Are we aligned on the outcomes?